maxhumber/maxhumber.com/_posts/2016-12-23-kindle-clippings-r.md

 ---
 layout: post
-title: "Kindle Clippings"
+title: "Kindle clippings.txt with R"
 date: 2016-12-23
-tags: [r]
+tags: r
 ---

 I highlight a lot of junk on my Kindle.
 Well, it's not all junk! 💩 There's usually some good stuff buried deep within my `clippings.txt` file.
 But it's hard to manually parse through the file (and the junk).